1. What is UNIX?

-Very useful indeed, use history command along with grep command in UNIX to find any relevant command you have already executed.
-Purpose of this Unix Command Interview Questions is probably to check how familiar candidate is from available tools in UNIX operation system.
+Answer: Very useful indeed, use history command along with a grepping command in UNIX to find any relevant command you have already executed.
+Purpose of this Unix Command Interview Questions is probably to check how familiar candidate is from available tools in the UNIX operating system.

-49. What is difference between ps -ef and ps -auxwww?
+49. What is the difference between ps -ef and ps -auxwww?

-ps -ef will omit process with very long command line while ps -auxwww will list those process as well.
+ps -ef will omit process with very long command line while ps -auxwww will list those processes as well.